Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Methodology

 \section{Methodology}

 We propose a four-stage pipeline for the extraction of contactless biosignals from thermal infrared video: anatomical region detection, spatial aggregation, temporal decomposition into three physiological bands, and validation against contact ground truth.
+The pipeline is intentionally interpretable, so that ROIs, filters, and physiological bands can be inspected individually before being used as input to adaptive HMI logic.
 Figure~\ref{fig:pipeline_overview} shows the workflow.